 Statement of Intent

 I live in Brooklyn.
 New York is a scary, supercharged place where beautiful discoveries happen constantly and people are fueled to create.
 It feeds me; it does not let my mind rest for a moment.
 New York is like my art, always bending my mind back to it, greedy for my immediate consideration.
 It is asking always while insisting on capturing my attention.
-I paint because the beauty of this place makes me, and so I am content.
+I paint because the beauty of this place makes me.